InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 {% include figure image_path="/assets/images/userGuideImagesEN/windowAddScene.png" alt="Window add a scene" %}

-In my example below, I want to create a scene whose name is "Lac" and the image of Lake Guéry.
+In my example below, I want to create a scene whose name is "Lac" and the image of Guéry lake.

 {% include figure image_path="/assets/images/userGuideImagesEN/exampleAddScene.png" alt="Example add a scene" %}

 I validate and this is what I get :

-{% include figure image_path="/assets/images/userGuideImagesEN/exampleScene.png" alt="Example of a scene" caption="My 'Lac' scene with the Guéry lake as an image has been created." %}
+{% include figure image_path="/assets/images/userGuideImagesEN/exampleScene.png" alt="Example of a scene" caption="My 'Lac' scene with Guéry lake as an image has been created." %}

 ### Add image